 Consistently measure results and revise, innovate and grow.
 Test only one variable at a time because once we test two things at the same time, we don’t know which change delivered the desired results.
 Oh, if it were only that simple.
 Let’s say we test A and B at the same time and our results go up by 10%.
 Was it A?
 Was it B?
 Was it the combination of A and B?
 Was it A that drove a 20% increase while B decreased it by 10%?
 This is why it’s called A/B testing and not A/B/C. Make time in your calendar to create a new test for next week.
 Next week, review the results.
 Rinse and repeat.
 All within a documented framework.

+Do these secrets really work?
+Yes, but only under two conditions.
+1) You start to use the “keys” listed above in the order they are listed.
+And 2) You do the work.
 There’s no magic here.
-It’s not a matter of head knowledge and it’s not perfect.
+It’s not perfect.
 But, follow the plan, work the plan and you will quickly begin generating sales momentum FAST.

 is executive vice president of InkCycle Inc. He is an industry veteran with more than 25 years of sales and marketing experience.
 He is an active member of the imaging industry as an author, trainer and speaker.
 Contact him at firstname.lastname@example.org.